evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Interior

 The interior of the Tesla Model Y Long Range is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
 A traditional center console separates the driver and passenger, offering practical storage solutions and enhanced functionality.
+You can choose between several interior designs.

 ### Seats